Affordable ideas for filling BIG walls

 The wood and stain gives a space so much warmth and texture!

-Of course there's always the old go-to -- a gallery wall.
+Of course there's always the old go-to -- an art gallery wall.
 Tread lightly with this one because it can get busy quick!
 But if done well I think they can really fill a wall up nicely.

 I did a simple design around our TV in the master